TrueJacobG/all-in-one-lombok/notes.md

 `@Builder`needs `@AllArgsConstructor`.
 If annotation / constructor is not provided than `@Builder` will generate it by itself.

-`@Builder.ObtainVia(method = "calculateFoo")` - you can put that on field and than builder will use that method to obtain value (that method can take argument that you will pass during object creation).
+`@Builder.ObtainVia(method = "calculateFoo")` - you can put that on field and then builder will use that method to obtain value (that method can take argument that you will pass during object creation).

 `@Builder.Default` - if you don't specify field value during object creation it will get default value.
 But if you add this annotation than you can specify value for that field.